-- Carry out FILE-SAVE and VERIFY-SAVE. - Save the contents of the configs host directory. - 5.
-Save any communications software overlays loaded on the /realman partition. - 6.
-Save any RPQ directories. - 7.
+- Save the contents of the configs host directory. - 6.
+Save any communications software overlays loaded on the /realman partition. - 7.
+Save any RPQ directories. - 8.
 If Transaction handling is enabled, a raw log will be required: - If the new release will replace the current release, the current raw log can be used.
-Save the file containing the raw log configuration information (/usr/rea-lman/RealityVersion/bin/RawLog, where RealityVersion is the version number of the current Reality release). - If V15.0 is to be used in parallel with the previous release, a new raw log must be created after V15.0 is installed. - 8.
-Save any printer interface scripts from \$REALROOT/files/interfaces to a safe location. - 9.
-Save any customised configuration files, such as config and realityrc.
+Save the file containing the raw log configuration information (/usr/realman/RealityVersion/bin/RawLog, where RealityVersion is the version number of the current Reality release). - If V15.1 is to be used in parallel with the previous release, a new raw log must be created after V15.1 is installed. - 9.
+Save any printer interface scripts from \$REALROOT/files/interfaces to a safe location. - Save any customised configuration files, such as config and realityrc.
 These are located in the UNIX directory /usr/realman/RealityVersion/files (where RealityVersion is the version number of the current Reality release).